 The global refugee population is at a post-1945 high.
 Since refugees are predominantly the consequence of state collapse, this suggests a deeper international problem: the rate of state failure exceeds that of state recovery.
 The international community needs coherent responses to meet its obligations to refugees and more effective ways of addressing the underlying problems of state fragility.

-He will also outline preliminary ideas on how domestic and international policies can better respond to the problems stemming from state fragility and its manifestations, such as the lack of state legitimacy for citizens; the lack of state capacity to implement change; violence and insecurity; a weak private sector economy; and the lack of resilience to shocks.
+He also outlined preliminary ideas on how domestic and international policies can better respond to the problems stemming from state fragility and its manifestations, such as the lack of state legitimacy for citizens; the lack of state capacity to implement change; violence and insecurity; a weak private sector economy; and the lack of resilience to shocks.

 Sir Paul Collier is Professor of Economics and Public Policy at the Blavatnik School of Government and a Professorial Fellow of St Antony’s College, University of Oxford.
 From 1998–2003 he took a five-year public service leave, during which he served as Director of the Research Development Department of the World Bank.
 He is currently a professeur invité at Sciences Po and a Director of the International Growth Centre.